Edie Campbell: Career

 In 2013, Campbell was photographed for the cover of both the April British Vogue and Vogue Italia, as well as the May cover of Vogue Italia, alongside fellow British model Karen Elson.
 She was one of four covers of LOVE magazine's Autumn/Winter 2013 issue.
 Campbell starred on the cover of the German Vogue in the same year.
 In February 2014 Campbell appeared on four separate covers of Self Service magazine's 20-year special issue, the Spring 2014 cover of i-D magazine and the April cover of Vogue Japan.
 She also appeared on the July and September 2014 covers of Vogue Italia.

 Campbell was named "Model of the Year" at the prestigious British Fashion Awards [BFA] in London, December 2013.
 The award was presented to her by top fashion photographer, Tim Walker, who has collaborated with her on many occasions.
 In 2013, Campbell also made her journalistic debut, writing a piece for Harpers Bazaar UK.
 Campbell has also been named as a Contributing Editor for the A/W 2014 issue of Love magazine.
 She is the face of the advertising campaign for the Yves St Laurent fragrance Black Opium.

 In 2016, she made her second appearance on the cover of British Vogue, wearing pink for the first spring edition of the year for the magazine.

-With consistent work for top brands and magazines so far, she was ranked by models.com as one of the icons in the fashion industry.
+She was ranked by models.com as one of the icons in the fashion industry.

 Open Letter on Model Abuse

-In November 2017 Campbell penned an historic "Open Letter on Model Abuse" in Women's Wear Daily addressing the fact that "we operate in a culture that is too accepting of abuse, in all of its manifestations" and urging the industry to put an end to systemic abuse and negligence.
+In November 2017 Campbell penned a historic "Open Letter on Model Abuse" in Women's Wear Daily addressing the fact that "we operate in a culture that is too accepting of abuse, in all of its manifestations" and urging the industry to put an end to systemic abuse and negligence.
 She deplored that fashion is a closed world, and fiercely self-protective writing “The real story is the enablers: The people who work with the abusers and don’t do anything."

 In January 2018 Campbell took part in a question-and-answer season at London's Dover St Market hosted by Love magazine to take this discussion further.